DYR-0/rent-VT/README.md

 # Rent VT
 This is a repository of a course project.
 Including code from retrieving data and processing data to analyses and visualization.
-Our goal is to build a platform to enable new Hokies to quickly know information sources and also get some useful implications from our analysis results to benefit decisions.
+Our primary goal is to build a platform to enable new Hokies to quickly know information sources and also get some useful implications from our analysis results to benefit decisions.
+We also include some of our results on the website to show the process of our project and the rationale of the results.

 ## Geographical Range